Internet-Draft Scheduling OAM YANG November 2024

 • "stop": The state where the test is manually stopped.

-• "success": The success state when all unitary tests were successful.
+• "success": The state when all unitary tests were successful.

-• "failure": The success state when One or more tests in the sequence got an error.
+• "failure": The state when one or more tests in the sequence got an error.

 • "error": The state where an error occurs during the test.